reporting pixel for marketing campaign

 Can I just take a few courses that interest me and not get the MBA degree?

-You can also seek a certificates in Healthcare Administration, Finance, and Project Management.
+You can also seek a certificates in Healthcare Administration, Finance, Organizational Leadership, and Project Management.

 How do I know if my undergraduate work meets the prerequisites for the classes?